timchown/rfc8504-bis/draft-clw-6man-rfc8504-bis.md

 "IPv6 Host-to-Router Load Sharing" {{RFC4311}} includes additional recommendations on how to select from a set of available routers.
 {{RFC4311}} SHOULD be supported.

-## SEcure Neighbor Discovery (SEND) - RFC 3971

-SEND {{RFC3971}} and Cryptographically Generated Addresses (CGAs) {{RFC3972}} provide a way to secure the message exchanges of Neighbor Discovery.
-SEND has the potential to address certain classes of spoofing attacks, but it does not provide specific protection for threats from off-link attackers.

-There have been relatively few implementations of SEND in common operating systems and platforms since its publication in 2005;
-thus, deployment experience remains very limited to date.

-At this time, support for SEND is considered optional.
-Due to the complexity in deploying SEND and its heavyweight provisioning, its deployment is only likely to be considered where nodes are operating in a particularly strict security environment.

 ## IPv6 Router Advertisement Flags Option - RFC 5175